denoiseR: A Package for Low Rank Matrix Estimation: Exploratoration and visualization using denoiseR

-Note that we use the \code{SURE} option instead of \code{GSURE} since the latter gave 42 non-zero singular values (the maximum number) which is not very likely.
+We use the \code{SURE} option instead of \code{GSURE} since the latter gave 42 non-zero singular values (the maximum number) which is not very likely.

-Figures~\ref{fig:cluster} shows the clustering of both approaches represented on the first two principal components.
-Results may conduct to a different interpretation whether using one option or the other.
+Figure~\ref{fig:cluster} (right) shows the clustering of this second approach.
+The same clustering algorithm applied to the denoised data shows either four clusters with truncated SVD or six clusters with ATN.
+Results may thus conduct to a different interpretation whether using one option or the other.
 The truth is unknown here, but one can expect a better clustering with data denoised by ATN since simulations point to better estimation.